 Sickle cell anemia is most common in tropical Africans in in people of African descent; about 1 in 10 African-American carries the abnormal gene.
 If two parents who are both carriers of the sickle cell trait have an offspring, each child has a 25% chance of developing sickle cell anemia.
 However, sickle cell anemia also appears in other ethnic populations, including people of Mediterranean or East Indian Ancestry.
 Overall, 1 in every 400 to 600 black children has sickle cell anemia.
 The defective HbS-producing gene may have persisted because, in areas where malaria is endemic, the heterozygous sickle cell trait provides resistance to malaria and is actually beneficial.

-Nursing care planning and goals for patients with sickle cell anemia includes: providing relief for pain, decrease incidences of sickle cell crisis, enhanced sense of self-esteem and power, and absence of complications.
+Nursing care planning and goals for patients with sickle cell anemia include: providing relief for pain, decrease incidences of sickle cell crisis, enhanced sense of self-esteem and power, and absence of complications.

 - Impaired Gas Exchange